Asia stocks rise, spurred by hopes for COVID treatment

-TOKYO (AP) — Asian shares were mostly higher Tuesday as investors hung onto hopes the coronavirus pandemic may come under control as treatments get developed.
+TOKYO (AP) — Asian shares were mostly higher Tuesday as investors hung onto hopes the coronavirus pandemic may come under control with treatments being developed.

+Few details emerged from a phone meeting held Tuesday phone meeting held Tuesday by top U.S. and Chinese trade negotiators as part of the “Phase 1” truce aimed at ending a tariff war between the two biggest global economies.

+China's Ministry of Commerce said the two sides discussed strengthening coordination of economic policies.
+Its announcement gave no details.

 “The positive coverage on potential COVID-19 vaccines and treatments opens the door wide open to a rotating carousel of stocks,” said Stephen Innes, chief global markets strategist at AxiCorp.

-If symptoms of the infection could become as mild as a cough or runny nose during a flu, the economy could return to normal, he added.
+If symptoms of the infection could become as mild as a cough or runny nose, the economy could return to normal, he said.

-Investors closely follow speeches at the annual Jackson Hole event, where Fed officials sometimes generate market-moving headlines.
+Speeches at the annual Jackson Hole event are followed closely and Fed officials sometimes generate market-moving headlines.
 This year’s event is titled “Navigating the Decade Ahead: Implications for Monetary Policy.”

 While signs that the increase in COVID-19 cases around the world may be slowing down gradually are cause for optimism, worries about recurring waves remain.